dralshehri/epiweeks/docs/index.rst

    >>> list(Year(2019).iterweeks())
    [(Week(2019, 1, CDC), ..., Week(2019, 52, CDC))]

-The instance of :obj:`Year` object has some other useful methods:
+The instance of :obj:`Year` object has also some other useful methods:

 .. code-block:: pycon